 - How do you want to live out your values (and/or faith) with the resources you have?

-Lastly, we have to prepare to nourish the “make a difference” spirit in successor generations that may not answer in the same way as our peers, and whom will likely invent answers we haven’t learned yet.
+Lastly, we have to prepare to respect and nourish the “make a difference” spirit in successor generations who may not answer in the same way as our peers, and whom will likely invent answers we haven’t learned yet.

 Let’s lift up the charitable question in our prayers and wish it a peaceful passing.
-Let’s honor it with adapting to a society that doesn’t automatically trust nonprofits and embraces (or rediscovers) other ways to have current and legacy impacts in that society.
+Let’s honor it with adapting to a society that doesn’t automatically trust nonprofits and embraces (or rediscovers) other ways to positively impact that society.

 Go forth, friends, and philanthropically advise, now divorcing that advice from tax deductibility and avoidance.
 Heaven knows, the world needs you more than ever.